ray-project/ray/doc/source/ray-core/runtime_env_auth.md

 kubectl create secret generic netrc-secret --from-file=.netrc="$HOME/.netrc"
 ```

 4\.
 Expose the secret to your KubeRay application using a mounted volume, and update the `NETRC` environment variable to point to the `netrc` file.
-You can include the following YAML in your KubeRay config.
+Include the following YAML in your KubeRay config.

 ```yaml
 headGroupSpec: